nicehash/NiceHashMiner/README.md

 While the official devs work on NiceHashMiner 2.0, I'm adding some things to the original 1.7.5.13 version to keep it up do date.

+**This is an unofficial fork of the original NHM repo and I am not affiliated with Nicehash**.
+That being said I will try to support it as best I can, and it works with your NiceHash wallet the same way the original does.

 Usage of this version is exactly like the vanilla version.

 Bitcoin donations are always appreciated!
 3EsSZgWVBBJMY2DxQxLFJpvDomiiGAn5Co